yosemitebandit/vebsite/content/notes/aquaya.md

 so the text on their data collection apps had to be in English.
 Many operators just memorized the positions of responses, but this was clearly not ideal..
-I worked on [IVRHub](/ivrhub) to try to enable voice-baesd questions and responses, but we sadly never tested it.
+I worked on [IVRHub](/ivrhub) to try to enable voice-based questions and responses, but we sadly never tested it.

 We later worked more with our partners in Vietnam (HueWaco) and Mozambique (UNICEF)